Gunman at large after UnitedHealthcare CEO fatally shot in ‘brazen targeted attack,’ police say

 Thompson was named chief executive officer for UnitedHealthcare in April 2021.
 UnitedHealthcare is part of UnitedHealth Group, America’s largest insurance company and one of the country’s biggest companies, period: UnitedHealth Group is the fourth-largest company in America as ranked by revenue, according to the annual Fortune 500 list.

-UnitedHealthcare’s parent company, UnitedHealth Group, abruptly ended its scheduled conference Wednesday morning, citing “a very serious medical situation with one of our team members.”
+UnitedHealth Group abruptly ended its scheduled conference Wednesday morning, citing “a very serious medical situation with one of our team members.”

 By late morning, flags were lowered to half-staff at United Healthcare’s headquarters in Minnetonka, Minnesota.